Tiromachelan/tetris-game/README.md

 Down arrow to move the piece down

-Spacebar to instantly drow the piece
+Spacebar to instantly drop the piece

 C to swap pieces